Search

 What is Computer Vision?

-Computer vision is a primary field of Artificial Intelligence technology that allows computers to extract information from digital images and videos to take specific actions.
+Computer vision is a form of AI where computers take specific actions based on information extracted from digital media.
 While there are different definitions of Artificial Intelligence (AI), all concepts generally focus on replicating human intelligence with machines.

 opencv applied in the restaurant business